Disciplining a three-year-old can be a challenge. Discover 5 ways to handle a threenager, no matter how strong-willed

 Labeling big emotions defines these feelings.
 Calling these feelings by name makes them normal—something we all experience.
 It’s the same as coming down with a new ailment you haven’t had, and someone says, “Oh I know that—that’s called [fill in the ailment].”
 It’s reassuring.

-Now that she’s more verbal, talking about emotions is even easier.
-Describe how she looks angry, or that she might be feeling disappointed.
+Now that your child is more verbal, talking about emotions is even easier.
+Describe how he looks angry, or that he might be feeling disappointed.
 Take advantage of his growing vocabulary to include emotions in your everyday language.

 And let him know how his words and actions affect you and those around him.
 Explain how his words had been hurtful, or how we need to respect one another.
-She’s still egocentric in the way kids are—describing others’ emotions is one way to teach empathy.
+He’s still egocentric in the way kids are—describing others’ emotions is one big way to teach empathy.

 3. Accept all your child’s emotions

 Your threenager will go through many ups and downs.
-Now’s not the time to withhold your affection because she was being sassy or reprimand her for making mistakes (we all make mistakes).
+Now’s not the time to withhold your affection because she was being sassy at the grocery store or reprimand her for mistakes (we all make mistakes).

 She needs to know you love her, even when her behavior is out of control.

-Instead of taking things personally, guide her through the madness.
+Instead of taking things personally, guide and comfort her through the madness.
 As difficult as it is to stomach her antics, her emotions are harder for her than they are for you.
 These challenging times are when she needs you the most.

-This doesn’t mean gushing over her bad behavior, or allowing her to keep speaking to you rudely.
+This doesn’t mean gushing over her defiance, or allowing her to keep jumping on the couch or throwing a toy at you.
 But it does mean being compassionate, not saying anything hurtful back, or making it seem like you’ll only spend time with her when she’s happy.

 4. Model the behavior you want to see